-The initial 2010 document built on previous publications outlining good practice in colleges and provided some enhanced principles that could serve as a basis for continuing to improve the operation of supervisory colleges.
-This consultative document does not intend to propose a definitive or exhaustive set of guidance regarding college functioning.
-The college principles are, however, designed to help both home and host supervisors ensure that they work as effectively as possible by clearly outlining expectations in relation to college objectives, governance, communication and information-sharing, as well as potential areas for collaborative work.

-The Committee has retained a principle-based approach so that the revised good practice principles in this paper are relevant to a wide range of banks across different jurisdictions.
-The principles are designed to allow adequate flexibility in the way that they are implemented by different jurisdictions.
-To this end, it is reasonable to expect supervisors to discuss and agree on the most appropriate approach for their specific circumstances.
+The College Principles do not intend to propose a definitive or exhaustive set of guidelines regarding college functioning.
+Instead they are designed to help both home and host supervisors ensure that colleges work as effectively as possible by clearly outlining expectations in relation to college objectives, governance, communication and information-sharing, as well as potential areas for collaborative work.
+The Committee has retained a principles-based approach so that the revised principles are relevant to a wide range of banks across different jurisdictions and allow adequate flexibility in the way that they are implemented.
+It is therefore reasonable to expect supervisors to discuss and agree on the most appropriate approach for their specific circumstances.

-These principles are designed to assist supervisors in running colleges as effectively as possible.
-They are not meant to suggest that colleges should replace wider bilateral or multilateral cooperation among supervisors, or to impede existing national, bilateral or multilateral arrangements in this respect.
+The principles are designed to assist supervisors in running colleges as effectively as possible.
+They are not meant to suggest that colleges should replace wider bilateral or multilateral cooperation among supervisors, or to impede existing national, bilateral or multilateral arrangements.
 Colleges are not a substitute for effective national supervision nor do they undermine the legal and prudential responsibilities of respective supervisors.
-Colleges generally are not intended to be decision-making bodies, but should provide a framework to enhance effective supervision of international banking groups on a consolidated and solo1 basis, and can inform decision-making in that regard.
+Colleges generally are not intended to be decision-making bodies, but should provide a framework to enhance effective supervision of international banking groups on a consolidated and solo1 basis and can inform decision-making in that regard.

-While the scope of the draft revised principles covers a range of supervisory cooperation issues, the Committee does not seek to replace broader guidance issued in the past on cooperation and information-sharing between home and host supervisors.
-This set of good practice principles should therefore be interpreted in the context of broader aspects of home-host cooperation covered, for example, in the Committee's 1975 Report on the supervision of banks' foreign establishments (the Concordat), the 2006 principles on Home-host information-sharing for effective Basel II implementation, and the 2012 Core principles for effective banking supervision.2
+While the scope of the revised principles covers a range of supervisory cooperation issues, the Committee does not seek to replace broader guidance issued in the past on cooperation and information-sharing between home and host supervisors.
+This set of principles should therefore be interpreted in the context of broader aspects of home-host cooperation covered, for example, in the Committee's 1975 Report on the supervision of banks' foreign establishments (the Concordat), the 2006 principles on Home-host information-sharing for effective Basel II implementation, and the 2012 Core principles for effective banking supervision.2

-Effective microprudential (ie firm-specific) supervision should be supplemented by macroprudential supervisory tools aimed at addressing potential risks to the wider financial system.
-The revised principles continue to recognise the importance of incorporating macroprudential elements into college discussions, which are primarily microprudential in nature.
-In the 2010 principles, the Committee addressed macroprudential supervision in a general manner, with a separate principle with a relatively high-level discussion of macroprudential considerations.
-In these revised principles, the discussion of macroprudential elements is more specific and aligned with application of the other principles in actual practice.
+Effective microprudential (ie firm-specific) supervision should be complemented by macroprudential supervisory tools aimed at addressing potential risks to the wider financial system.
+The revised College Principles continue to recognise the importance of incorporating macroprudential elements into college discussions, which are primarily microprudential in nature.
+In the 2010 document, the Committee addressed macroprudential supervision in a general manner, and included a separate principle with a relatively high-level discussion of macroprudential considerations.
+In these revised principles, the discussion of macroprudential elements has been incorporated into several of the principles in order to align macroprudential considerations with how the principles are applied.

-Summary of key changes to the good practice principles
+Summary of key changes to the principles

-The draft revised principles build on the 2010 principles and retain their key features.
-The revised principles have been updated to provide more clarity on the relationship between home and host supervisors, as well as to reflect more realistic expectations of how colleges typically function in practice based on experience over the past several years.
+The College Principles build on the 2010 principles and retain their key features.
+They provide more clarity on the relationship between home and host supervisors and reflect more realistic expectations of how colleges typically function based on experiences over the past several years.
 The key changes are as follows:

 College objectives (Principle 1).
-Within the definition of colleges, greater emphasis is placed on collaboration and information-sharing on an ongoing basis (ie beyond occasional physical meetings) between college members.
+Within the definition of colleges, greater emphasis is placed on collaboration and information-sharing on an ongoing basis (ie beyond occasional physical meetings) among college members.

 College structures (Principle 2).
 An expectation is included on the need to strike a balance between core college effectiveness and host involvement.
-For home supervisors, flexibility in engagement methods and transparency with individual host supervisors on the criteria (including
+For home supervisors, flexibility in engagement methods and transparency with individual host supervisors on the criteria (including judgmental factors) used for determining college participation are encouraged.
+Determination of college membership could include, for example, whether or not a bank subsidiary in a foreign jurisdiction has been identified by the host supervisor as a domestic systemically important bank (D-SIB).